jalayrupera/document-qa-agent/README.md

 1. **Upload Documents**:
    - Go to the "Upload Documents" tab
-   - Select one or more documents to upload (PDF, DOCX, TXT, MD)
+   - **Local Files**: Select one or more documents to upload (PDF, DOCX, TXT, MD)
+   - **URL Documents**: Enter the URL of a document (PDF, DOCX, TXT, MD) and click "Add URL"
+   - You can add multiple URLs and remove them individually or clear all
    - Click "Process Documents" to ingest them into the knowledge base

 2. **Ask Questions**: